-On May 30, the Center for Documentary Studies and the Southern Documentary Fund will present free screenings of two docs-in-progress as part of the Fresh Docs series, which features works-in-progress and recently completed films.
-Screenings are followed by a moderated conversation with the filmmaker in which the audience participates.
+Come out to the Full Frame Theatre on September 26 for a free screening of 27 Months, presented by the Center for Documentary Studies and the Southern Documentary Fund as part of the Fresh Docs series, which features documentary works-in-progress.
+Following screenings, SDF director Rachel Raney moderates a conversation with the filmmaker in which the audience participates, providing valuable feedback.

 27 Months, directed by Ashley Tindall, follows three American Peace Corps volunteers into remote communities in Liberia, Azerbaijan, and the Philippines as they set off to change the world.
 For twenty-seven months Andy, Marcy, and Kate seek common ground and friendships with the locals, but find themselves isolated in communities that seem to think in alien ways.
 Human connection and self-realization seems anything but certain.
 Will they make the change they had planned to make, or are they the ones who will have to change?